LinusLindstrand/infrabox/kea.md

 - **Missing comma** between sibling keys in the same object (e.g. between `option-data` and `reservations`).
 - **Missing comma** between array elements (e.g. between two `subnet4` objects).
 - Comments: `//` and `/* */` are supported as a Kea/JSON extension for hand-edited files, but are stripped and **not preserved** if the config is ever rewritten via `config-set`/`config-write`.
 Use the `"comment"` key instead for anything that should survive that.

----

-## Full working configs

-The two complete, validated config files (`kea-dhcp4-server1.conf` / `kea-dhcp4-server2.conf`) were shared earlier in this conversation — pull the latest versions from there as the source of truth going forward.
-Copy each to `/etc/kea/kea-dhcp4.conf` on its respective host.